QubesOS/qubes-doc/external/building-guides/building-archlinux-template.md

 $ chmod +x install-templates.sh
 $ ./install-templates.sh
 ```
-* If everything went correct there should be a Archlinux template listed in your Qubes VM Manager
+* If everything went correct there should be a Archlinux template listed in your Qubes Manager

 Debugging the build process
 ===============================